 Find a program that suits you.
 As a volunteer, you should choose a program that fits your schedule, serves an age group you are comfortable with, and has the potential to become a long-term commitment.

-Use the Program Locator to find more information about tutor/mentor programs in the Chicago area and locate the program that’s right for you.
-Or visit the Links to Chicago-area Programs section to find the resource you’re looking for.
+Use the Links to Chicago-area Programs section to find the resource you’re looking for.

 If you are looking for a program outside of Chicagoland, you can find several national tutor/mentor program search engines in the Volunteer Centers & Recognition Programs page of our Links section.

-Volunteer with us.
+Volunteer with Tutor/Mentor Institute, LLC and help us help programs grow in Chicago and other cities.
 Read articles about T/MC.
 If you share this information with friends, co-workers, corporate and community leaders, you help the T/MC bring tutor/mentor programs to more neighborhoods.

-T/MC depends on its own army of volunteers and orchestra of donors to help it do its work.
+While operating as a 501-c-3 non profit from 1993-2011, T/MC is now supported by Tutor/Mentor Institute, LLC, launched in mid 2011.
+T/MI still depends on volunteers and donors to help it do its work, while seeking partners and investors to generate new revenue and the ability to upgrade and expand its offerings.
 Visit the Volunteer for T/MC page to learn more about the opportunities available through T/MC.
 Email us if you're interested in volunteering or connect with us on Twitter or Facebook.

 Use Web Site Contact Us Form